fraserxu/music163-cli/README.md

 A command line player to play cloud music from [music163](http://music.163.com/)

+> NetEase Cloud Music is equipped with what the co touts as an industry-leading music library in terms of song coverage and sound quality.
+Users have access to more than 1m songs streamed at up to 320kbit/s (the broadly accepted upper bound for MP3 sound quality), which are moreover free of charge.

 # example

 To search by keyword , type `music163 search "whatever"`: